 Deals in the syndicate are only visible to those in the fund, such as founders/leads, and other investors who are invited into the fund.
 Leads can decide what information is accessible to investors, or limit information to only those investors who are under NDA.

 Our offices are located in State College, PA, which allows us to stay closely connected to University Park’s innovation ecosystem as well as the research and start-up activity across Penn State’s 19 Commonwealth Campuses.

-We expect that a many of our investments will emerge from the central Pennsylvania region, especially from transformative research at Penn State’s University Park campus and significant human health and treatment breakthroughs from Penn State Milton S. Hershey Medical Center.
+We expect that many of our investments will emerge from the central Pennsylvania region, especially from transformative research at Penn State’s University Park campus and significant human health and treatment breakthroughs at the Penn State Milton S. Hershey Medical Center.

-Our mission, however, is to be an early capital source for all Penn State-related startups and we identify and work with teams at Penn State campuses across the Commonwealth.
-We do, however, emphasize the central Pennsylvania campuses at:
+Our mission, however, is to be an early capital source for all Penn State-related startups, and we identify and work with teams at Penn State campuses across the Commonwealth.
+That being said, we do emphasize the central Pennsylvania campuses at:

 We look for companies that: